-Academic Paper Summary (2-3 Pages): A review of an academic paper that estimates the impact of a development program or policy.
+• Academic Paper Summary (2-3 Pages): A review of an academic paper that estimates the impact of a development program or policy.
 The review should clearly explain the program or policy being evaluated, the market failure that it is addressing, the method of evaluation and basic details about the data being used, the impacts that were found, and what an NGO or government that is considering doing something similar should learn from this paper and what limitations the study has.

-The first two summaries should be from the list of eligible papers below.
-The second two summaries can be any paper we don't cover in class but the paper must have been published in one of the following journals after the year 2015:
+The first summary should be from the list of eligible papers below.
+The other summary should be a paper we don't cover in class, and must have been published in one of the following journals after the year 2015:

 - o American Economic Review

 - Quarterly Journal of Economics

 - o Journal of Political Economy

-- o Econometrica
+- Econometrica

-- o Review of Economic Studies
+- Review of Economic Studies

-- Review of Economics and Statistics
+- o Review of Economics and Statistics

 - o American Economic Journal: Applied Economics or AEJ: Economic Policy

 - o Journal of the European Economic Association

 - o Economic Journal

-- o Journal of Development Economics
+- Journal of Development Economics

 - o Economic Development and Cultural Change

 - World Bank Economic Review

 - o Recent Working Paper (at least 2015) from the National Bureau of Economic Research